 - Children who are tube fed who require monitoring.

 - Children with food allergies and intolerances.

-- If you want to access this clinic talk to your Health Visitor, GP or School Nurse.
+- If you want to access this clinic talk to your GP, the health Visitor or school nurse.

 School Weight Management Service

 - The School Weight Management Service is free and available to all school-aged children and young people, including College of Further Education students.